nblumoe/clj-ui-spikes/fn-fx-ui/README.md

 Solved it by using the function `run-and-wait` to show the dialog.

 ### Diffing fails in some cases [OPEN]
+The following issues means that the window sometimes needs to be closed and restarted via `(-main)` to have state changes propagate to the GUI.
 When updating the table data the diffing to rerender the UI can fail because of an not yet implemented function: